getparthenon/monorepo/README.md

 * [getparthenon/skeleton](https://github.com/getparthenon/skeleton) is the repository for the skeleton application.
 * [getparthenon/parthenon](https://github.com/getparthenon/parthenon) is the repository mirror for the Parthenon bundle
 * [getparthenon/vue-menu](https://github.com/getparthenon/vue-menu) is the repository mirror for the vue-menu library.
+* [getparthenon/export-bundle](https://github.com/getparthenon/export-bundle) is the repository for the Export Bundle.

 ## Features